desoares1975/easy-keygen/README.md

 # Easy-keygen
 Easy to use, multiplataform ssh-keygen for Node.JS
+To work on Windows GitBash must be installed and the right bin folder must be available on the PATH environment variable.

+## Requirements
+  - ES2015

 ## Usage
 ```sh